-- balance as in balanced argument - utilitarianism the theory that actions are only undertaken if they maximise the greatest good for the greatest number. - Plato, Socrates, Aristotle ancient Greek philosophers who have influenced Judaism, Christianity and Islam - Belief something that is essentially unprovable but may be used to base other beliefs and understandings upon - Knowledge Statements and arguments depending on empirical evidence are often referred to as a posteriori ("following experience") as distinguished from a priori (preceding it).
-A priori knowledge or justification is independent of experience (for example "All bachelors are unmarried"), whereas a posteriori knowledge or justification is dependent on experience or empirical evidence (for example "Some bachelors are very happy"). - Moral to do with morality and how we make decisions about the goodness of our actions - Ethical concerning our behaviour and the motivations and, indeed, fairness of our actions - Statements things said that may be agreed with or disputed - Axioms verifiably true statements upon which we can build theories - Theories about the existence of God: - o Cosmological that God is the prime mover, the first being and therefore created the universe - o Teleological that all creation has a purpose and must therefore have a maker - o Ontological that the definition of God contains greatness and nothing can be truly great unless it has existence. - Theoretical something that is thought about and may contain ideas that relate to one another but which may not be provable or observably true. - Knowing something that can be seen through the senses and quantified in some way that can be shared by others. - Believing something that cannot be proves but is compelling and is perhaps felt, understood and adhered to in a way that may be untestable.
+- Iconography depictions of holy people, prevalent in Catholic and Eastern Orthodox Christianity. - Aniconism the banning of depictions of prophets, holy people and God prevalent in most of Islam, Judaism and some forms of Christianity. - balance as in balanced argument told from at least two sides a focus of balanced RE. - utilitarianism the theory that actions are only undertaken if they maximise the greatest good for the greatest number. - Plato, Socrates, Aristotle ancient Greek philosophers who have influenced Judaism, Christianity and Islam - Belief something that is essentially unprovable but may be used to base other beliefs and understandings upon - Knowledge things that you know where does this come from?
+Is it in your mind/soul already (Plato) or does it come from the world and your experience?
+(Aristotle) - Moral To do with morality and how we make decisions about the goodness of our actions - Ethical concerning our behaviour and the motivations and, indeed, fairness of our actions - Statements things said that may be agreed with or disputed - Axioms verifiably true statements upon which we can build theories - Theories about the existence of God: - o Cosmological that God is the prime mover, the first being and therefore created the universe - o Teleological that all creation has a purpose and must therefore have a maker - o Ontological that the definition of God contains greatness, and nothing can be truly great unless it has existence. - Theoretical something that is thought about and may contain ideas that relate to one another, but which may not be provable or observably true. - Knowing something that can be seen through the senses and quantified in some way that can be shared by others. - Believing something that cannot be proves but is compelling and is perhaps felt, understood and adhered to in a way that may be untestable.